 Many would-be business owners worry about registering a business name.
 If you incorporate (ie form a private limited company), you cannot register a business name that is already in use.
-Furthermore, only private limited companies can use ‘limited’ or ‘Ltd’ (‘plc’ for public limited companies) in their names.
-Visit the Companies House website to view an online register of existing limited company names and find out how to go about registering your business if you’re starting up a limited company.
+Furthermore, only private limited companies can use 'limited' or 'Ltd' ('plc' for public limited companies) in their names.
+Visit the Companies House website to view an online register of existing limited company names and find out how to register your business if you're starting up a limited company.

 Some words and expressions cannot be used unless you've been granted official permission.
 These include words suggesting the business is of: national importance (eg British); special status (eg association); a particular function (eg trust) or a specialist activity (eg health centre).
 Obviously, you can't use swear words or others likely to offend.

 Ask yourself whether a potential name is easy to say and spell over the phone or online (also whether it can be misheard as something offensive or amusing).
 Steer clear of long names, strange words and unusual spellings.

 Check whether the corresponding domain name is available.
 Also consider how your name would look in an email address, marketing materials and signage.

 If you plan to trade overseas, check that your business name in English doesn't sound offensive or inappropriate in other languages.
 And make sure that it can be easily read and understood by people whose native language isn't English.

 When you have come up with a business name, try it out on friends and family.
 If you're not met with giggles or bewilderment – and saying the name fills you with pride and added confidence rather than embarrassment – you could be on to a winner.